Deployment

 Example .env

-To change settings, you should not change the settings files shipped with Comics, but instead override the settings using environment variables, or by creating a file named /srv/comics.example.com/app/comics/.env.
+To change settings, you should not change the settings files shipped with Comics, but instead override the settings using environment variables, or by creating a file named /srv/comics.example.com/app/.env.
 You must at least set DJANGO_SECRET_KEY and database settings, unless you use SQLite.

 A full set of environment variables for a production deployment may look like this: